ZienZir/Introduction_to_Java_Programming/Chapter_14/Checkpoints_Ch_14.md

 3. JavaFX is the GUI library is the one that is being actively developed by Oracle.
 Swing will not get any further updates.

 ## 14.3 ##
+Q1: How do you define a JavaFX main class?
-A JavaFX main class is defined by extending the Application class.
+A1: A JavaFX main class is defined by extending the Application class.
 ```Java
 public class MyJavaFX extends Application
 ```
+Q2: What is the signature of the start method?
-The signature of the start method in the application class is:
+A2: The signature of the start method in the application class is:
 ```Java
 public void start(Stage primaryStage)
 ```
+Q3: What is a stage?
-A Stage is a construct that functions as a base window for JavaFX content.
+A3: A Stage is a construct that functions as a base window for JavaFX content.
 An application can have multiple Stages.

+Q4: What is a primary stage?

+Q5: Is a primary stage automatically created?
-A Stage object called primary stage is automatically created by the JVM when the application is launched.
+A5: A Stage object called primary stage is automatically created by the JVM when the application is launched.

+Q6: How do you display a stage?
-A Stage object is displayed by invoking the show method.
+A6: A Stage object is displayed by invoking the show method.
 ```Java
 Stage stage = new Stage();